Smushed/LIRI-Bot/README.md

 ### Notes

 I am happy with this assignment as this is my first entry into Node js.
 I could have made this program more robust with the requests.
 For example, trying to configure the Bands In Town API to only return data for your local area.
-However, I feel as if my time is best spent on future projects and enhancing my learning in other ways.
-I will probably not be returning to this in the future.